lxiong1/sagewhale/README.md

   - etc.
 - IaC (e.g Terraform) to standup and configure cloud servers
 - Deployments using cloud services (e.g. GCP)
+- Configure environments for testing purposes for both server and client
 - Create data factories for tests
 - Quick smoke tests (assuming system built enough)
 - Log at critical points in server and client